SIGWROC/sigwroc/content/post/2023-election-results.md

 - Communications Officer: Dr. Maggie Fernandes, U of Arkansas
 - Member At-Large: Dr. Ashley Rea, Embry-Riddle Aeronautical University
 - Graduate Student Reps: We had a tie, and both agreed to serve!
     - Anuj Gupta, Ph.D.
-Student, Arizona State University
+Student, University of Arizona
     - Oscar Garcia, Ph.D.
 Student, University of Massachusetts Amherst

 Thank you to our past officers, who really advanced our SIG's agenda over the course of their tenure with us: